 Essentially, the amount allocated to bonds has as much to do with near-term income requirements, earning potential and risk tolerance as anything else.

 Complicating matters, as I’m writing the update to this post in 2021, the outlook for bonds appear bleak.
 With interest rates so low, it’s inevitable that they will have nowhere to go but up over the next decade.
 In a world of rising interest rates, bond funds suffer as investors seek newer bonds that pay higher rates (yields).
 However, even experts disagree on what the outlook is for bonds.
 Vanguard says to “hold not fold” when it comes to bonds right now.

 My current long-term target allocation is 0 to 10% bonds, depending on how much cash I desire to have on hand for other purchases and my willingness to tolerate volatility in the equity markets.
 I’ll reassess this allocation as I get older.

 You should also consider the balance of global stocks in your portfolio.
 United States is no longer the majority of the economic productivity in the world, and an investment portfolio should reflect that.
 Charles Schwab has published research, corroborated by many other sources, on the fact that Global equity investments help to diversify a portfolio of United States stocks.

 The chart below from Charles Schwab, shows investment returns over rolling 10-year periods.
 Notice how the “world” bars (this captures US and global developed market stocks combined) show equal gains but less loss than just US stocks.

 The proper allocation of global vs. US investments is tricky.
 This is where investing is part science but mostly art.

-3) Buy only low-cost index funds
+3) Buy only low-cost index funds (or ETFs)

 The outrageous expenses charged by many financial advisors should in my view be illegal.
 Does anyone have a right to charge a percent of your hard-earned assets every year just for the privilege of being able to call themselves your financial advisor?